arangodb/arangodb/Documentation/Books/Manual/Tutorials/Starter/README.md

 and one or more (`arangosync`) syncmasters & syncworkers in both data centers.
 The starter enables you to run these syncmasters & syncworkers in combination with your normal cluster.
-Note: Datacenter to datacenter replication is an ArangoDB Enterprise feature.
+Note: Datacenter to datacenter replication is an ArangoDB Enterprise Edition feature.

 To run a starter with DC2DC support you add the following arguments to the starters command line: